ElliotSilver/how-to-publish/input/pagecontent/index.md

 * Updates to the publication feed files are prepared, so that the IG publication can be registered with HL7 tooling.

 Once built using IG publisher, the IG can be uploaded to a website for wider availability.

+As mentioned above, a variation on the `-go-publish` approach can also be used in a corporate environment (or similar) to publish non-public implementation guides internally.

 Using this `-go-publish` functionality is the subject of this IG.